Guide: Basic test case messaging

 REF-0123456789

 Based on this addition to the specification, your project’s testing needs have also evolved.
 The conformance testing services offered up to now included a service for developers to upload purchase orders for validation.
-These will now be extended with the addition of a simulator for the defined service specification.
-This simulator will be able to:
+These will now be extended to cover:

-• Receive purchases orders from retailer systems and validate the request properties and content.
+Receiving purchases orders from retailer systems and validating the requests.

-• Send sample purchase orders to retailer systems and validate their response.
+Sending purchase orders to retailer systems and validating the responses.

 Step 2: Design your test suite